jeroenvangrondelle/EdgeCase/README.md

 but housing the electronics at the edge is a challenge.

-Would it be possible to develop a easily scalable, semi professional case desighn that bridges the gap between early prototyping and high volume deployments?
+Would it be possible to develop a easily scalable, (semi) professional case design that bridges the gap between early prototyping and high volume deployments?

 ## Early prototype